Fire Science

 Semester Hours 3

-This course provides a foundation of theoretical knowledge in order to understand the principles of the use of water and fire protection and to apply hydraulic principles to analyze and resolve water supply problems.
+This course provides a foundation of theoretical knowledge to understand the principles of water and fire protection and to apply hydraulic principles to analyze and resolve water supply problems.

 FSC 201: Fire Instructor I